 National Flood Risk Information Project

-- the revision, and online publication, of the Australian Rainfall and Run-off guidelines to better inform flood modelling and land use planning, and
+- Revising the Australian Rainfall and Run-off guidelines to better inform flood modelling and land use planning.

-- the analysis of Australia's archive of satellite imagery to derive water observations to better inform our understanding of past flood events.
+- Analysing Australia's archive of satellite imagery to derive water observations to better inform our understanding of past flood events.

 Local, state and territory governments are playing a vital role in the delivery of NFRIP by providing input to the Australian Flood Risk Information Portal.

 Contribute to the Australian Flood Risk Information Portal

 The Australian Flood Risk Information Portal provides free access to authoritative flood studies.

 It is particularly useful for engineers, insurers and planners to find out what flood mapping information exists, and where, so they can better understand risks.

 Researchers and consultants can learn what work has been already occurred in their area of interest and to identify what data may be available for use in future studies.

 Organisations can refine the scope of planned flood studies by understanding and applying lessons learnt from work undertaken in other regions.

 The information in the portal has been provided by local, state and territories governments.
 Contributing more flood studies will significantly enhance its value.
 It will improve our understanding of flood behaviour on a regional scale, which is essential because floods do not respect jurisdictional boundaries.